EvelikoOfficial/Sitefinity15AIUI/README.md

-# Sitefinity 15 AI UI
+# Sitefinity 15 Generative AI User Interface
 This project is a very basic example of UI Wrapper for Sitefinity 15 Generative feature.
 It allows you to easilly add, remove and change the actions for the Generative AI Feature in Sitefinity 15.